Sky-Web

 Updated Products

-Well, I have to congratulate NotamView - the latest update has been released one week before the article appeared in print, and thus made it instantly out of date.
+Well, I have to congratulate NotamView - their latest software update was released one week before the article actually appeared in print, and thus made it instantly out of date.
 A quick summary of the changes follows, and I will add more when I get a chance to play with it.

 Changes to NotamView